-The Group will continue to focus on its CAPEX programs with critical importance to improve asset integrity, operational efficiency, reliability, cost optimization, capacity de-bottlenecking, HSE enhancement and regulatory compliance.
+In addition to the above, the Group will continue to invest on its core recurrent CAPEX programs with critical importance to improve asset integrity, operational efficiency, reliability, cost optimization, capacity de-bottlenecking, HSE enhancement, environment, sustainability, and regulatory compliance.

-Cost and output optimization
+Cost and operational optimization

-The Group entities operate in highly cyclical and intensely competitive industries, while being price takers from the global markets.
-The operational and financial performance along with cash flow generation of our entities have always been closely linked to global macroeconomic cycles.
-Under such circumstances, maintaining cost and output efficiencies are pivotal to the Group, as the macroeconomic climate continues to remain unpredictable.
-In response to an uneven and unpredictable macroeconomic environment, the Group entities continued their focus on cost and output optimization strategies which are being persistently implemented.
+As the group entities operate within highly volatile and competitive industries, the Group's consolidated financial performance and cash flow generations are linked to market fluctuations, especially in commodity prices.
+Given the macroeconomic variables' unpredictable and challenging nature, maintaining cost and operational efficiencies is pivotal for the Group.

+In response to such an uncertain macroeconomic environment, the Group entities continued their focus on cost and operational optimization strategies, which are being persistently implemented and reviewed.
 These measures, among others, include rationalizing OPEX and CAPEX programs, adjusting production capacities to improve raw material yields and optimizing resources.
 Such measures have improved the Group's variable and fixed operating cost structures over the years, linking to improved profitability margins and robust cash flow generation.
+The Group also set-up cross functional teams to rigorously review the overall business value chain to improve profitability and maximize shareholder returns.